Welcome to my site!

 book...

-But what can 'God' mean today, in a secular and humanist society?
+So what can 'God' mean today, in a secular and humanist society?
 Is it inevitably linked to supernatural ideas or to religion?
 If both disappear, will it still have meaning?

 Click here for more information and to read an article related to this subject, originally published in The Philosopher magazine.